viper-adnan/Warez/README.md

 - [AAXtoMP3](https://anonym.to/?https://github.com/KrumpetPirate/AAXtoMP3) - Convert Audible's .aax filetype to MP3, FLAC, M4A, or OPUS.
 - [AudioBook Bay (ABB)](https://anonym.to/?https://audiobookbay.nl/) - Download unabridged audiobook for free or share your audio books, safe, fast and high quality.
 - [AudioBooks.Cloud](https://anonym.to/?https://audiobooks.cloud/) - DDL links to a lot of audiobooks.
-- [AudiobookReviews](https://anonym.to/?http://audiobookreviews.com/) - Yet another audiobook direct download site.
+- [AudiobookReviews](https://anonym.to/?https://audiobookreviews.com/) - Yet another audiobook direct download site.
-- [BookFI](https://anonym.to/?http://en.bookfi.net/) - (`insecure`) - The largest ebook library.
-- [Booksonic](https://anonym.to/?http://booksonic.org/) - Booksonic is a server and an app for streaming your audiobooks to any pc or android phone.
+- [Booksonic](https://anonym.to/?https://booksonic.org/) - Booksonic is a server and an app for streaming your audiobooks to any pc or android phone.
-- [Ebooks Shares](http://ebooks-shares.org) - (`insecure`) - A lot of eBooks & audiobooks!
 - [MyAnonyMouse](https://www.myanonamouse.net) - Community sharing for Audiobooks & more.
-- [P2PEiite](https://anonym.to/?http://p2pelite.com) - (`insecure`) - Yet another oldschool eBook website.
 - [ThePirateBay](https://anonym.to/?https://www.thepiratebay.org/browse/102) - ThePirateBay's collection of AudioBooks.
 - [Tokybook](https://anonym.to/?https://tokybook.com/) - Yet another free audiobook streaming site.
 - [](https://anonym.to/?https://b-ok.org/) - Part of Z-Library project.
 The world's largest ebook library.